setokeza/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-Table of Contents, if the README file is long Installation instructions
-Usage instructions
-File structure of the project
+Instructions: Run this game by calling 'milestone_5.py' on the command line: python milestone_5.
+Follow instructions in the game.

+Contributing: no contributions.
-License information
+License information: None.